arawseekers/blog/content/posts/repair-ipod.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>If we were to include in the process the time I had waited for the items to be delivered, then this whole fiasco lasted about three months, including the time I spent in lethargic limbo.
-Life happens, and sometimes I get less excited even on things that I am passionate about. </p>
+<p>If we were to include in the process the time we had to wait for the items to be delivered, then this whole fiasco lasted about three months, including the time Ohio spent in lethargic limbo.
+Life happens, and sometimes things get less exciting even on those we thought we're truly passionate about. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Upgrading Isya's iPod turned out to be a success, of course, but as the title implies, the state in which I put it in now is below standard.
+<p>Upgrading Isya's iPod turned out to be a success, of course, but as the title implies, the state in which it has been put in now is below standard.
 Look:</p>
 <!-- /wp:paragraph -->

 <!-- wp:gallery {"ids":[32,33,36,37]} -->